tminakov/robotframework-new-for-syntax/README.md

 ## Usage

  - Prerequisite - needs python version >= 3.6.
- - The target file(s) is modified **in-place** - so they must be in version control (preferable), or use the script on backup copies.
+ - The target file(s) is modified **in-place** - so it must be in version control (preferable), or use the script on backup copies.

 The script accepts a single argument - the target to be modified; the argument supports file names wildcard; samples:

-    change_for_rf.py directory/suite.robot     # modify a single file
+    change_rf_for.py directory/suite.robot     # modify a single file
-    change_for_rf.py directory/*.robot         # modify all files ending with robot
+    change_rf_for.py directory/*.robot         # modify all files ending with robot
-    change_for_rf.py directory/**/*.robot      # modify all files ending with robot, in all sub-directories
+    change_rf_for.py directory/**/*.robot      # modify all files ending with robot, in all sub-directories

 ## Modifications